 He cited Internet pioneer Vint Cerf's observation to that effect, although Chester pointed out that Cerf now worked for one of the biggest collectors of data (Google, where he is the aptly named Chief Internet Evangelist).

-Among the issues the guides will likely need to address is how the info could be used for predictive judgments—is someone ill or drunk; how can people get off watch lists if they are incorrectly identified; how the technology can be used for marketing—a pay-per-emotion model, say for ad effectiveness; how long data can/should be stored; and what technical safeguards can be employed and how they can enhance transparency, control and security.
+Among the issues the guides will likely need to address is how the info could be used for predictive judgments--is someone ill or drunk; how people can get off watch lists if they are incorrectly identified; how the technology can be used for marketing-- a pay-per-emotion model, say for ad effectiveness; how long data can/should be stored; what technical safeguards can be employed; and how they can enhance transparency, control and security.

 There was a problem.
 Please refresh the page and try again.